FICO - Your Credit Score

-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage comes down to a single number.
-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+Because our society is so computer-driven, it's probably not that surprising that your ability to repay your mortgage boils down to a single number.
+All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 • Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-Before you can improve your score, you have to obtain your score and make sure that the credit reports from each agency are correct.
-Fair Isaac, the corporation that invented the first FICO credit score, sells credit scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three reporting agencies.
-Also available are information and tools that help you understand how to improve your FICO score.
+Before you can improve your credit score, you have to obtain your score and ensure that the reports from each reporting agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three credit reporting agencies.
+They also provide information and tools that can help you improve your FICO score.

 Got a Question?